Confractosuchus

 Confractosuchus is a genus of extinct eusuchian crocodyliform from the Cretaceous Winton Formation of Australia.
 Described as a macro-generalist, Confractosuchus was found with the bones of a juvenile ornithopod dinosaur in its abdomen.
 It currently contains a single species, Confractosuchus sauroktonos, which literally means "broken dinosaur killer."

 The discovery of Confractosuchus was announced by the Australian Age of Dinosaurs museum on 11 February 2022, and was published in the journal Gondwana Research.
-It is the second extinct eusuchian crocodyliform genus discovered from the Winton Formation, after Isisfordia that was discovered during the mid-1990s and named in 2006.Discovery and namingConfractosuchus was found in the upper layers of the Winton Formation in central-western Queensland.
+It is the second extinct eusuchian crocodyliform genus discovered from the Winton Formation, after Isisfordia that was discovered during the mid-1990s and named in 2006.

+Discovery and naming

+Confractosuchus was found in the upper layers of the Winton Formation in central-western Queensland.
 It was discovered in 2010 during the excavation of poorly preserved sauropod material within a concretion that formed between black soil and volcanogenic clay.
 The fossil is largely articulated, but missing most material from the pelvis to the tail.
 Osteoderms were preserved in association.

 In addition to the Eusuchian bones, the specimen also preserved the partially digested bones of a juvenile ornithopod the animal fed on shortly prior to its death.
 Initial CT scans of the abdominal cavity were unsuccessful as the dense matrix was opaque to laboratory and medical X-rays.
 Subsequent neutron tomography using the "Dingo" neutron imaging instrument at the Australian Nuclear Science and Technology Organisation serendipitously revealed the entirely embedded ornithopod.
 The bones indicate that the dinosaur was a juvenile and that its body could have weighed about 1.7 kg, and about the size of a chicken.
 Since the digestive secretions in the stomach of crocodiles are strong, the preserved dinosaur means that it was eaten shortly before the crocodyliform's death.
 The dinosaur is also likely an unknown (new) species.

 The name Confractosuchus derives from the Latin confractus meaning "broken" and the Greek suchus for "crocodile."
 The species name is composed of the Greek sauros (meaning "lizard") and ktonos (meaning "killer"), chosen to reflect the preserved gut contents of the animal.